 Issue: Dropping the Ball

-At work, people he mentored were now treating him differently, he noticed.
+At work, he noticed those he mentored were now treating him differently.
 He felt as if he had lost his position of respect and power — almost as though he had been abandoned on some level — which was upsetting.

 How he coped: With help from his counselor, Bill gradually realized his work expectations — i.e., returning to his full-time schedule and long hours — were not realistic, at least not for the time being.
-At home, he learned to support his wife and confront her about being unrealistic at the same time.
-Key to that: telling her they must work as a team, both to get him back to work and to raise their kids.
+At home, he learned to both support his wife and approach her about establishing realistic expectations.
+For him, this included telling her they must work together as a team to both get him back on the job and raise their kids.

-When he examined the lack of respect he was seeing from coworkers, he realized some resented having to carry the load left when his work hours declined.
-He addressed the issue by acknowledging their resentment, talking to them and telling them he felt badly for the position his own circumstances put them in, they were more empathetic to his situation.
+When he examined the lack of respect he was experiencing from coworkers, he realized some resented having to pick up the slack when his work hours declined.
+By acknowledging their resentment and explaining that he felt badly for the position his own circumstances put them in, they were more empathetic to his situation.

-Other strategies: For high-powered types, the major threat is having to stay home or slow down.
-Within reason, you may opt to try to increase the pace as your health allows.
-Consider taking an office nap, for instance, instead of barreling through, then finishing the day’s work once you are more refreshed.
+Other strategies: For those who are very fast paced, the concept of having to stay home or slow down can feel suffocating.
+One way to address this is to gradually increase your pace as your health allows.
+Consider taking a break midday for a nap, for instance, and then finishing the day’s work once you are more refreshed.

 “[My] patients were asking, ‘What are you doing?’” he says.

-He was trying, he knows now, to get everything back to normal.
-And that meant, among other things, feeling needed by many patients.
+He recognizes now that he was trying to get everything back to normal.
+And for him that meant feeling needed by his patients.

-His fantasy, and that of many other cancer patients, is that everything would return to how and what it was before.
+His hope, and that of many other cancer patients, is that everything would return to the way it was before the diagnosis.

-"It destroys the myth of invulnerability that you carry around,” he says of cancer.
+“[Cancer] destroys the myth of invulnerability that you carry around,” he says.

-How he coped: Before letting go of the fantasy, Blair says he got depressed, angry and bitter.
+How he coped: Blair says he became depressed, angry and bitter.

-He came to realize, he says, that he is ''more than just my job."
-However, clearly the job is important to him.
+He came to realize that he is “more than just [his] job” even though the job is clearly important to him.
 Having a healthy mindset can be integral to readjusting to a new approach.

-Also critical, he says, is the ongoing support of the Jewish community, where he and his wife, who also has been diagnosed with cancer, obtained much help.
-He now feels strongly about giving back, and does so often, acknowledging the importance of a strong support system.
+Also critical, he says, is the ongoing presence of the Jewish community, where he and his wife, who also has been diagnosed with cancer, obtained support.
+He now feels strongly about giving back and does so often, acknowledging the importance of a strong support system.

-Other strategies: One way to get help managing the new normal and its impact on your psyche and confidence is to join an in-person or virtual support group led by a licensed clinical social worker or run by a reputable cancer organization.
+Other strategies: One way to get help managing the “new normal” and its impact on your psyche and confidence is to join an in-person or virtual support group led by a licensed psychologist or clinical social worker or run by a reputable cancer organization.
 You might also consider being screened for depression, given that research indicates men with cancer are at a higher risk for depression than are women with the disease.

 Issue: Missing the Structure of a Job

-How he coped: Thinking about his long-held wish to be creative in photography, he picked up his camera and walked around the city.
+How he coped: Thinking about his long-held wish to be more creative through photography, he picked up his camera and walked around the city.
 As his energy allowed, he photographed whatever looked interesting.